 Walking the entire length of the 3 kilometer Caminito (sometimes called the Camino del Rey) has become an exclusive adventure sport for people crazy enough to attempt it.
 There are numerous sections where the concrete has collapsed, creating large open air gaps that are bridged by very narrow steel beams, themselves often rotting away.

 A via ferrata cable runs the length of the path though, allowing hikers to clip in with a harness.
 You need to bring your own gear or rent one from a climbing shop.
-Or you can make your own Swiss Seat (like I did) with some webbing, climbing rope, and a few carabiners!
+Or you can make your own Swiss Seat (like I did) with some webbing, climbing a rope, and a few carabiners!

-However the integrity of the safety cable running the length of the path is unknown, as it’s not officially maintained by anyone.
+However, the integrity of the safety cable running the length of the path is unknown, as it’s not officially maintained by anyone.
 So you must rely on it at your own risk.

 The Path is 350 Feet High in Some Places[/caption]

 The Caminito del Rey in El Chorro Canyon[/caption]

 On the hike itself, the wind whips through the narrow canyon, testing my nerves as I carefully place one foot in front of the other.
 Hoping my next step isn’t my last.
 I’m not the only one attempting to conquer my fears though, there are other adventurous hikers up here flirting with death.

 Sometimes we must pass each other, which can be complicated on a 1-meter wide path full of holes.
 In many places the entire path has completely fallen away, leaving just a three-inch wide steel beam to balance on.
 Other sections don’t even have beams — forcing you to cling to the face of the rock.